 - REST: It assumes the role of a translator between the frontend and the backend.
 It acts as an interface between different systems to gather data and perform operations on it.

-If you desire to become a certified AngularJS developer, you can go through AngularJS tutorial for beginners, to leverage your knowledge from the scratch.
+If you desire to become a certified AngularJS developer, you can go through AngularJS tutorials for beginners, to leverage your knowledge from the scratch.

 NPM is short for Node Pack Manager.
 It is specifically designed in installing different packages of modules to help the node manage the conflicts.
 NPM is known for its scalability as it can be used on various applications, including the development, publishing, and installation of node programs.